Building Resilience and resources to overcome depression and anxiety in young people from urban neighbourhoods in Latin America.

 Yet, despite the impact that depression and anxiety can have, many adolescents and young adults do not develop either condition, and up to 50% of young people recover from a single episode within a year.
 This raises the question of what factors protect and prevent individuals from developing these disorders, and which factors promote recovery.

-Arts methodologies will be used during focus group work to open up discussions with adolescents and young people about their relationships to and use of resources.
-Arts work will also be used to explore attitudes and perceptions about depression and/or anxiety in young people, in order to reveal individual, social and contextual resilience factors and the significance of different clinical and non-clinical resources in their own recovery from depression and/or anxiety.
-The project will involve networks of local civil society organisations to assess how communities and services can respond to depression and/or anxiety, and to strengthen resilience.
+Creative workshops and laboratories open up discussions with adolescents and young people about their relationships and use of resources.
+Arts work also explores attitudes and perceptions about depression and anxiety in young people, in order to reveal individual, social and contextual resilience factors and the significance of different clinical and non-clinical resources in their own recovery from depression and/or anxiety.
+The project involves networks of local civil society organisations to assess how communities and services can respond to depression and/or anxiety, and to strengthen resilience.

 You can learn more about this project on its official website https://www.elestudioola.com/

 This is a collaboration led by Stefan Priebe and Victoria Bird at Queen Mary’s Unit for Social and Community Psychiatry, with a large international multidisciplinary team in London, Bogotá, Buenos Aires, Lima and Rio de Janeiro.
 Paul Heritage, PPP artistic director is leading on the arts activity strand as Co-Investigator.